spookylukey/django-views-the-right-way/docs/_sources/common-context-data.rst.txt

    everywhere and is expensive to evaluate?
 I'd recommend using `lazy evaluation in your context processor <https://stackoverflow.com/a/28146359/182604>`_.

-3. Is the data needed for a ”component” that exists really at the template level, perhaps in a base template or is included in several templates?

-   For example, it might be data needed for common navigation elements that appear in a header on lots of pages.
+3. Is the data needed for a “component” that exists really at the template level, perhaps in a base template or is included in several templates?
+For example, it might be data needed for common elements that appear in a header or footer on lots of pages.

    In general this can be done most easily by using a `custom inclusion template tag